-- GHC 9-1-1's cash and investment balances decreased by a total of \$9.8 million during 2018 to a total balance of \$15.3 million-the funds are reserved for specific future capital expenditures.
-The funds will be used to pay for ongoing capital replacement, upgrades to the 9-1-1 infrastructure, and specific capital projects over the next five years. - ❖ GHC 9-1-1's goal is to continue to allocate funds for future capital outlay to avoid financing costs, while pursuing and leveraging the best technology to reduce operating costs in order to position GHC 9-1-1 to better meet the growing demands on the 9-1-1 system. - The increase of \$2.7 million in net capital assets is due to normal capital purchases and capital replacement. - Total liabilities balance remains at a low \$4.5 million.
-About \$2.2 million of the balance is due to monthly invoices for operating expenses pending payment, while the remaining portion is for long-term postemployment benefits and net pension liability. - The 9-1-1 service fee revenue of \$38.5 million reflected, as projected, a small increase compared to the prior year. - Salaries and benefits decreased by 10.5% (\$603,104) due to a one-time \$200,000 payment during 2017 to fund the employee pension plan and the remaining portion of the decrease was due to employee position vacancies during 2018, which were filled after 2018. - The total operating expenses increased by 3.3% (\$1.5 million) due to an increase in Operational Fees and Services expense.
-The increase in Operational Fees and Services was mainly due to increases in expenses at the emergency call centers.
+- GHC 9-1-1's cash and investment balances increased by a total of \$2.6 million during 2020 to a total balance of \$19.8 million-the increase was due to a temporary suspension of service payments until deployment of the new 9-1-1 call routing services are complete.
+The majority of the funds are reserved for specific future capital expenditures-ongoing capital replacement, upgrades to the 9-1-1 infrastructure, and specific capital projects over the next five years. - ❖ GHC 9-1-1's goal is to continue to allocate funds for future capital outlay to avoid financing costs, while pursuing and leveraging the best technology to reduce operating costs in order to position GHC 9-1-1 to meet the growing demands on the 9-1-1 system. - The decrease of \$341,830 in net capital assets is due to normal depreciation. - Total liabilities balance was \$8.7 million.
+About \$2.4 million of the balance is due to monthly invoices for operating expenses pending payment, while the remaining portion is for employee compensation accruals and long-term postemployment benefits and net pension liability. - The 9-1-1 service fee revenue of \$45.1 million reflected a \$149,142 increase compared to the prior year.
+Effective 2019, the service fee was increased to offset the continued decline in wireline revenue...the service fee had not been changed for 15 years.
+The increase was to position GHC 9-1-1 financially to continue to upgrade the 9-1-1 infrastructure to the Next Generation 9-1-1 core systems without having to eliminate necessary services or incur financing costs. - Salaries and Benefits increased by 6.8% (\$405,785) due to an increase for the Total Other Post Employment Benefits (OPEB) Liability accrual, which is based on actuarial estimates. - The total operating expenses decreased by 2.3% (\$1.1 million) mainly due to a decrease in Operational Fees and Services.